elsiehupp/wikiteam/USAGE.md

 `launcher` will resume incomplete dumps as appropriate and will not attempt to download wikis that have already been downloaded (as determined by the files existing in the working directory).

-Each wiki will be stored as files named for the wiki URL and date stamped.
+Each wiki will be stored as a file named for the wiki URL and date stamped.

 `listofapis` is a plain text file containing a list of wiki API URLs.
 Each line ending only in `api.php`.